iorchard/burrito_docs/source/install/install_powerflex_single_pfmp_node.rst

 There are two platforms in Dell/EMC PowerFlex.
 The first platform is PowerFlex Storage Platform which serves as a core storage service.
-I'll call it **PFSP** from now on.
+I'll call it **PFSP**.
 The second platform is PowerFlex Management Platform which serves as API and monitoring services.
-I'll call it **PFMP** from now on.
+I'll call it **PFMP**.

 We will show you how to install PFSP and PFMP with Burrito.
 PFSP will be installed in HCI (HyperConverged Infrastructure) mode on the Burrito platform.
-PFMP will be installed as virtual machines on KVM hypervisor node.
+PFMP will be installed on virtual machines in KVM hypervisor node.

 So you must have at least four available machines - 3 PFSPs and 1 PFMP.